Ministry denies targeted inspection claim

 Employment Minister Agni Deo Singh said an internal probe confirmed the inspection was routine, lawful and part of checks at three other workplaces on the same premises.

-He said the employer was caught breaching the Employment Relations Act by failing to keep wage and time records and not issuing wage statements.
+He stated that the employer had breached the Employment Relations Act by failing to maintain accurate wage and time records and not issuing wage statements.

 A 30-day notice has been issued for the employer to fix the breaches before a compliance review.